orthopteroid/ganesha-blue/README.md

  0.20327,  0.02152,  0.01986,  0.00115, 101.10217, 0.40389, 4
 ```

-In the example presented, the solver found the root of a quadratic function (101.10101f) to within .01%
- in 418 usec using less than 70MB gpu memory.
+  Iterations take around 400 usec, but total solver time depends upon the solver mode: either Iterate or
+ Callback, as the latter ties up the GPU waiting for host CPU code to run.
  In Callback Mode (where host-side convergence tests are
  performed) the solver usually found the answer in 2 iterations but took 25x longer than blindly running
  10 iterations in Iterate Mode.
 However, if more complex/expensive objective functions were run on the GPU the
- Callback Mode might perform better.
+ Callback Mode might perform better by knowing to perform fewer iterations.

 Future research might invistigate if the solver can be usefully multi-streamed, seeing as how the
  breeding process is parameterized over segments of the population.
 So far, experiments I've run with